UN In Contact With India, Pakistan After Delhis Kashmir Action: Spokesman - UrduPoint

 "There is no reluctance on the part of the Secretary-General," the spokesman said.

 "We are very well aware and following the situation with a lot of concern."
-He added,"Contacts are being had at various levels and we urge all parties to exercise maximum restraint."
-He did not specify at what level the contacts were taking place.
+He added, "Contacts are being had at various levels and we urge all parties to exercise maximum restraint."
+He did the specify at what level the contacts were taking place.

-Replying to another question, Dujarric confirmed that Pakistan Foreign Minister Shah Mahmood Qureshi's letter addressed to the Secretary-General had been received, and that it would be studied closely.
+Replying to another question, Dujarric confirmed that Pakistan Foreign Minister Shah Mahmood Qureshi's letter addressed to the Secretary-General has been received, and that it will be studied closely.

-The letter, seeking UN intervention in resolving the crisis, would also be circulated to the 15 members of the Security Council, as requested, he said.
+The letter, seeking UN intervention in resolving the crisis, will also be circulated to the 15 members of the Security Council, as requested, he said.